 As in previous years, the Zanaga Project continues to support the schools and school teachers in the eight villages in the immediate vicinity of the Project camp at Lefoutou.
-This support has a number of different elements:

-- Payment of 50% of the voluntary teachers' salaries for an amount of US\$6,000 for 2019 - Transport of tables and chairs to the school donated by an NGO
+This support includes the payment of 50% of the voluntary teachers' salaries for an amount of US\$6,000 for 2020.